filipkujundzic/ComputerGraphics/README.md

-# PSO forcreation of graphic characters
+# PSO for creation of graphic characters

 ## Reference Papers: